claudiopica/HiRep/Doc/user_guide/supported_features.md

 ### Force for the HMC molecular dynamics

-The HMC Hamiltonian is given by:
+The HMC Hamiltonian is given by

 $$\mathcal{H}=\mathcal{H}_\pi+\mathcal{H}_G+\mathcal{H}_F \, ,$$